vOptSolver/vOptSpecific.jl/README.md

 ## Examples
-Problems ready to be solved and selected datafiles into different formats are provided in the folder 'examples'.
+Problems ready to be solved and selected datafiles into different formats are provided in the folder `examples`.